Creating Processes

 System Information

-Within this section, you can check the Locked checkbox to prevent other users at your firm from making changes to the Process Type.
-We recommend only enabling this checkbox after fully creating and testing your process type.
+In this section, you can select the Locked checkbox to prevent other users at your firm from changing the Process Type.
+We recommend enabling this checkbox only after fully creating and testing your process type, to ensure it functions as intended before protecting it from modification.

-Please note: If a locked process needs to be unlocked for changes, this can only be completed by the original creator.
-Once unlocked, the Process Type record can be modified by all System Admininstrator users in your organization.
+Please note: If a locked process needs to be unlocked for changes, only the original creator can do so.
+Once unlocked, the Process Type record can be modified by all System Administrator users in your organization.
 The Created By and Last Modified By fields are auto-generated by the system and cannot be modified.

 Creating Process Stages

 Each process has open configuration options for custom stages for each transitional state, meaning you can create as few or as many as needed.
-Process stages represent distinct phases or steps within a defined workflow.
+Process stages represent distinct phases or steps within a defined workflow, providing visibility into the status of work at any given moment.
 These stages structure the progression of a process and provide a systematic framework for completing tasks and achieving specific objectives.
 Each stage typically represents a significant milestone or set of related activities in the overall process.
 Use the following steps to create the process stages:

 1. In the Process Settings section, click the pencil icon to the right of the Stage field.